 Building Virtues

 The following pages outline what we seek to build for our shared future, as a faith community at the heart of a growing diocese.
 Our forefathers built this parish for us on faith, not knowing what the future held.
 They started the race well and the baton is now passed to us to provide for the needs of the Church, in this generation and for generations to come.
 It is our turn to pay it forward.
-Where this campaign may seem daunting, I encourage you to have faith in what we can accomplish together, as Abraham did so long ago when he was called to go out to a new land and establish a new nation.
+Where this vision may seem daunting, I encourage you to have faith in what we can accomplish together, as Abraham did so long ago when he was called to go out to a new land and establish a new nation.
 Where it may seem impossible, I urge you to have hope and remember that God is with us.
 Where it may seem inconvenient or even hard to give, I believe you will encounter Christ when you do.

 No gift is too small and likewise, to "whom much is given, much will be required" (Luke 12:48).
 I would like to see 100 percent participation from our community, not only financially but in prayer as well.
 It is transformative for our parish to come together focused on a common goal, and I pray that this campaign serves to unite us more deeply and for many years to come.